bnb-chain/bnb-chain.github.io/docs/BNBSidechain/architecture/bs-arch.md

 BNB Sidechain is a modular framework for creating BSC-compatible sidechains.
 It defines requirements for integration with the BSC ecosystem and brings development-ready EVM-compatible features like staking, RPC-API, and smart contracts.
 Since BSC doesn’t rely on the BNB Sidechain security model, there is no default embedded production-ready bridge solution between the BSC and BNB Sidechain networks.
 Instead, BNB Sidechain can provide protocols and standards for integrating third-party bridges like Multichain or Celer Network cBridge.

-## BNB Sidechain structure & integration
+## BNB Sidechain Structure and Integration

 BNB Sidechain specifies the primary structure and configuration of the blockchain, using special templates.
 A **template** is a ready-made blockchain solution that is **already integrated into the BSC infrastructure**.
 With this integration, developers automatically get access to products like a ready-made staking system, block explorer, SDK, API gateways, interfaces for governance, etc.